opnsense/plugins/README.md

 security/acme-client -- Let's Encrypt client
 security/intrusion-detection-content-pt-open -- IDS PT Research ruleset
 security/tinc -- Tinc VPN
-www/web-proxy-sso -- Add SSO Active Directory to use in Proxy
 ```

 A brief description of how to use the plugins repository